reachlocal/cequel-migrations-rails/README.md

 When you generate a migration you may know that it sets up the migration class with a base class of `Cequel::Migration`.

-Currently this is just a stub class that adds no additional functionality.
-However, the plan is that the `Cequel::Migration` class will handle connecting to the database as well as provide some easy to use methods to help write migrations.
-I am currently thinking things like, `create_column_family`, `drop_column_family`, etc.

-Until the above is done you will have to manage making your own connection appropriately and writing executes of CQL to do your migrations.
+The `Cequel::Migration` class provides the `execute` method to be used inside of your migrations `up` and `down` methods.
+The `execute` method takes a string of CQL.

+At the moment we currently only provide the `execute` method.
+However, we plan to provide other helper functions like, `create_column_family`, `drop_column_family`, etc.

 ## Contributing